A flexible way to handle async errors in SwiftUI

 }

-With the ErrorConvertible and ErrorAlerter protocols in place, we are now ready to put it all together.
+With the ErrorConvertible and ErrorAlerter protocols in place, we’re ready to put it all together.
 Let’s start with a block-based example.

 Alert errors from block-based functions

-Let’s put ErrorAlerter to more work by adding an extension that lets us call any completion block-based operation and automatically alert any errors that occur:
+Let’s put ErrorAlerter to more work by adding an extension that can call any completion block-based operation and automatically alert any errors that occur:

 extension ErrorAlerter {